 do not use straws and avoid sucking motions,

-steer clear of alcohol and tobacco,
+Steer clear of alcohol and tobacco,

 eat soft foods only, and

-rinse your mouth to clean it for 24 hours.
+Rinse your mouth thoroughly for 24 hours.

 Eat soft foods such as puddings and yogurts to prevent trauma to the area.